 115.267 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion 115.267 (a) The PREA Manual, Section 6.12 Retaliation & Prevention Plan outlines the agency's policy to protect all clients and staff who report sexual abuse or sexual harassment or cooperated with sexual abuse or sexual harassment investigations from retaliation by other residents or staff.
 The PREA Manual, 6.12 PREA Retaliation Prevention Plan states "ABHS prohibits all forms of retaliation and well treat each offense as a separate case with disciplinary sanctions up to and including termination and prosecution."
 Clients, staff, contractors, and volunteers are told about their right to be free from retaliation during the interview conducted.
 Each client would complete an Interview Acknowledgment form.
-This form states: " ABHS prohibits retaliation against any person because of his/her involvement in the reporting or investigation of an allegation.
+This form states: "ABHS prohibits retaliation against any person because of his/her involvement in the reporting or investigation of an allegation.
 ABHS will treat retaliation as a separate offense subject to investigation and prosecution.
-All concerns regarding retaliation should be reported to the appropriate staff or the Appointing Authority and can be reported following the PREA reporting guidelines. " The facility investigator is designated as the staff member who is responsible to monitor for retaliation.
-The primary investigator was interviewed during the site review.
-He said he will discuss retaliation with the client when conducting the investigation and let them know how they can report retaliation and that the agency has zero tolerance for retaliation for reporting or participating in an investigation.
+All concerns regarding retaliation should be reported to the appropriate staff or the Appointing Authority and can be reported following the PREA reporting guidelines."
+The facility investigator is designated as the staff member who is responsible to monitor for retaliation.
+Two investigators were interviewed during the site review.
+They both discussed speaking with clients and staff to let them know about retaliation.
 Suspects are also told of the expectations around retaliation and staff who are interviewed sign a form that states they are not allowed to retaliate during the investigation.
 115.267 (b) ABHS states it employs multiple protection measures, such as housing changes or transfers for resident victims or abusers, removal of alleged staff or resident abusers from contact with victims, and emotional support services for clients or staff who fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations.
+In reviewing several investigative files, retaliation safeguards were put in place, such as duty stationing the employee to ensure contact between the employee and the client doesn't occur.
 115.267 (c) After discussions regarding the policy language, ABHS, the PREA Manual, 6.12 PREA Retaliation Prevention Plan was updated to include " The ABHS Facility Administrator or designee and staff will monitor the parties involved periodically for a period of 90 days to ensure that retaliation does not occur. a.
-Monitoring can include but is not limited to: i.The disciplinary reports for involved staff/clients, ii.The disciplinary reports for involved staff/clients, iii.
+Monitoring can include but is not limited to: i.
+The disciplinary reports for involved staff/clients, ii.
+The disciplinary reports for involved staff/clients, iii.
 Performance Appraisals of involved staff, iv: Staff Reassignment. " The investigator that is charged with retaliation monitoring also explained the client's counselor meets with the client periodically during the 90-day period, or longer if needed to ensure the client has not been retaliated against.
-He also monitors any client's disciplinary reports, housing, or program changes, negative performance reviews, or reassignments of staff.
+They also monitor any client's disciplinary reports, housing, or program changes, negative performance reviews, or reassignments of staff.
 These would be documented in the investigative packet if needed.
 Investigative reports were reviewed as part of the documentation review and these complied with this standard, however, it is recommended clear documentation of retaliation reviews be placed in the file in a designated area, so the auditor does not need to review the whole packet to locate this information.
 115.267 (d) ABHS said In the case of clients, such monitoring shall also include periodic status checks.
-When discussing this with the investigator who is charged with retaliation monitoring, he explained the client's counselor does this, however they aren't provided details of the investigation.
+In previous audits it was explained that the client's counselor does this, however, they aren't provided details of the investigation.
 The auditor recommends these periodic status checks be completed by a staff member that has knowledge of the allegation.